archway-network/relayer_exporter/README.md

 ```

 During startup it fetches IBC paths from github based on provided config.
+If env var GITHUB_TOKEN is provided it will be used to make authenticated requests to GitHub API.
 Using provided RPC endpoints it gets clients expiration dates for fetched paths.

 ## Metrics